michaelongaro/Autostrum/decisions.md

 **Route params**

 - Tabs
+  - Viewing
-  - Viewing - Including both tab title and tab's id, since multiple tabs can have the same title.
+    - Including both tab title and tab's id, since multiple tabs can have the same title.
+  - Editing
-  - Editing - Only including the tab's id for simplicity.
+    - Only including the tab's id for simplicity.
 - Artists
-  - When selected from autofill results - Includes both artist's name and their id, since multiple artists can have the same name.
+  - When selected from autofill results
+    - Includes both artist's name and their id, since multiple artists can have the same name.
-  - When manually searching after typing artist name - Only including artist's name, and client-side fetching exact match (if present), or displaying up to three related artists otherwise.
+  - When manually searching after typing artist name
+    - Only including artist's name, and client-side fetching exact match (if present), or displaying up to three related artists otherwise.
+    - The associated artist id needs to be retroactively added to the URL to allow for searching of their tabs.
 - Users
   - Just the username is necessary, since usernames are forced to be unique, and as it's more distinguishable than their id.
+  - I wanted the URL to be as clean as possible for sharing purposes, so the user's id will also be retroactively added to the URL to allow for searching of their tabs.

 **Tab caching strategy**
 Each tab's page will have ISR for data fetching.
 Whenever the tab is updated by the creator, a programmatic invalidation of the current CDN cache will be triggered.
 Each tab has a special client side query for the tab's dynamic metadata (ratings, bookmark status, and page views).
 This should allow for the benefits of SSG and SSR without the drawbacks.

 **ISR - fallback: "blocking" vs fallback: true**
-I have fallback: "blocking" on /tab and /tab/edit instead of fallback: true, which means that user's will not see any skeleton loading state for either.
-In general though the /tab route should always be cached in the CDN already, and it wasn't fantastic UX to see a huge flash of content appear and the inevitable page-shift when the tab loaded in.
+I have fallback: "blocking" on /tab and /tab/edit instead of fallback: true, which means that users will not see any skeleton loading state for either.
+In general though the /tab route should always be cached in the CDN already, and it wasn't a fantastic UX to see a huge flash of content appear and the inevitable page-shift when the tab loaded in.

 **Full Text Search (FTS) on Tab/Artist queries**
-Keeping FTS on tabs because we can leverage adding the tab's description to the lexem builder, which if the description is wrote in a meaningful way it could capture more terms related to that specific tab.
+Keeping FTS on tabs because we can leverage adding the tab's description to the lexem builder, which if the description is written in a meaningful way it could capture more terms related to that specific tab.
 The same is not true for artists, unless we were to add a "bio" section later on or something of that nature.
 A prefix match for artists is more than sufficient for now.
 Note: tab search still includes a simple prefix match to help cover cases that FTS doesn't.

 **Loading state for infinite queries**